Meet Leora Barak: from multilingual interpreter to nutritional therapist

 For Leora Barak, growing up in three different countries was most definitely not easy.
 She remembers the difficulties of having to adapt to a new culture and to a new language every time she moved.
 But looking back, this only made her respect and appreciate people of all backgrounds and their particular ways of life.
 It also expanded her knowledge and love of languages.
 And so, the ease to learn languages became her strength, and part of her journey.
-From interpreting to diplomatic officials to serial criminals in court, language training became part of her life.
+From interpreting to diplomatic officials and vicious criminals in court, language training became part of her life.
 She then went on to have a family and three children.
-When one of her children got ill, her path took a different turn.
+When one of her children became ill, her path took a different turn.
 She returned to school to study nutrition and its power on healing chronic disease.
-Today, as a reputable and well respected Nutritional Therapist, she works out of three clinic locations in Toronto, guiding, teaching and helping others discover that ‘Food is Medicine’.
+Today, as a reputable and well respected Nutritional Therapist, she works out of three clinic locations in Toronto, guiding, teaching and helping others discover that ‘Food is Medicine.’
 She proudly offers her services in five different languages.

 My proudest accomplishment is… without a doubt, my family.